"Do or Do Not. There Is No Try."

 Boarding and Prep Schools For Family Offices

-We are often asked to weigh in on the appropriate boarding school for the children of our family office partners.
+We are often asked to weigh in on the appropriate boarding school or universities for the children of our family office partners.
 Millennials from our family offices attend the most elite US prep school and global boarding schools which include: Exeter, Andover, Groton, Choate, Lawrenceville, Deerfield, Milton, NMH, Hotchkiss, and St. Paul's, as well as Eton and Harrow (UK), Le Rosey (France), Queen's College (South Africa), Ecole des Roches (France), Geelong Grammar School (Australia), Upper Canada, and Appleby (Canada).
 So, if you or your family are interested in learning about our views and the application process for the various US and international boarding and prep schools, we would be happy to share our experiences with you.
 We do not offer prep school or college advisory services, but we are happy to discuss our favorite colleges, universities, grad school, and universities with you and share our collective experiences as alums, if that is helpful.
 If you have no interest in boarding school, but you would like to learn about college or graduate schools, we are here to be helpful to you and your family office.